 My question is not about dog training, however, but about breeds of dogs.
 Specifically, APBTs [American Pit Bull Terriers] and AmStaffs [American Staffordshire Terriers].
 The AKC does not recognize the APBT as a breed, however, many dog fanciers recognize the two as separate breeds even though they share a common origin and look very similar.
 Or, if not separate breeds, two “strains” of the same breed, the AmStaff being bred for “show” and the APBT being bred for “performance” – meaning the gameness of the original dogs has largely been bred out of AmStaffs, but still remains in APBTs.
 I’d like to hear your take on this subject since you own and have owned APBTs or mixes thereof.

-The reason I ask is that I’m considering getting an AmStaff or a Staff Bull Terrier.
+The reason I ask is that I’m considering getting an AmStaff or a Staff Bull Terrier or adopting a pitbull.
 My wife and I currently own a Dalmatian, however, so I’m a bit concerned about the two getting along, especially when I’m not around.
 Should I stay away from these breeds?
 I’ve had one breeder tell me they should be fine if the Staff is introduced as a puppy, while another told me never to leave them together alone.
 What would be your recommendation (I realize all dogs are individuals and may possess different traits than others of the same breed)?

 Thanks for the kind words.
 You’ve asked an excellent question!

 I love the bull breeds, personally.
 Looking for advice on adopting a pitbull.
 And while everything you’ve stated is pretty much “right on the money,” … I would suggest that if you decide to adopt one of these breeds you make sure that:

 1. The dog you’re adopting is the opposite sex of the dog you already own.

 2. If the new dog is a male, then neuter him before he hits sexual maturity.
 (Before 1 year of age.)